Julian Assange: Early life

 Assange was born Julian Paul Hawkins on 3 July 1971 in Townsville, Queensland, to Christine Ann Hawkins, a visual artist, and John Shipton, an anti-war activist and builder.
 The couple separated before their son was born.
 When Julian was a year old his mother married Brett Assange, an actor with whom she ran a small theatre company and whom Julian Assange regards as his father (choosing Assange as his surname).
 Christine and Brett Assange divorced around 1979.
 Christine then became involved with Leif Meynell, also known as Leif Hamilton, whom Julian Assange later described as "a member of an Australian cult" called The Family.
 Meynell and Christine Assange separated in 1982.

 Julian Assange lived in more than thirty Australian towns and cities during his childhood.
 He attended several schools, including Goolmangar Primary School in New South Wales (1979–1983) and Townsville State High School in Queensland as well as being schooled at home.
 In his mid-teens, he settled with his mother and half-brother in Melbourne.
-He moved in with his girlfriend at age 17.
+He moved in with his girlfriend Teresa at age 17.

 Assange studied programming, mathematics, and physics at Central Queensland University (1994) and the University of Melbourne (2003–2006), but did not complete a degree.
 Assange started the Puzzle Hunt tradition at the University of Melbourne, which was modelled after the MIT Mystery Hunt.
-He was involved in the Melbourne rave scene, and assisted in installing an internet kiosk at Ollie Olsen's club night called "Psychic Harmony", which was held at Dream nightclub in Carlton (later called Illusion).
+He was involved in the Melbourne rave scene, and assisted in installing an internet kiosk at Ollie Olsen's club night called "Psychic Harmony", which was held at Dream nightclub.
 Assange's nickname at the raves was "Prof".